-During the three-month period ended 31 March 2024, the Group sold nil ounces of silver in silver bars at average realized price nil US\$/oz (2023: 90,902 ounces of silver in silver bars at average realized price 20.56 US\$/oz) and sold silver ore concentrate that contains 264,144 ounces of silver at average realized price 13.12 US\$/oz and 1035 tonnes of lead at average realized price 1,356 US\$/t (2023: 229,188 ounces of silver at average realized price 13.50 US\$/oz and 593 tonnes of lead at average realized price 1,350 US\$/t totaling production revenue of US\$4.86 million or \$6.54 million (2023: US\$5.80 million or \$7.79 million)
+During the three-month period ended 31 March 2025, the Group Sold 49,780 ounces of silver in silver bars totaling production revenue of US\$1,47 million or \$2,10 million (2024: 264,144 ounces of silver at average realized price 13.12 US\$/oz and 1,035 tonnes of lead at average realized price 1,356 US\$/t totaling production revenue of US\$4.86 million or \$6.54 million).

-Revenue decreased due to a lower volume of sold silver resulting from the finishing of mining operations at the Verticalny open pit.
+Revenue decreased due to a lower volume of sold silver resulting from the finishing of mining operations at the Verticalny open pit and starting mining operation at the North Managazey open pit.

-In accordance with the terms of the contract with customer, silver ore concentrate is sold at a fixed price of US\$21.00 per ounce for silver and US\$2,200 per tonne for lead.
+In accordance with the terms of the contract with customer in 2024, silver ore concentrate is sold at a fixed price of US\$21.00 per ounce for silver and US\$2,200 per tonne for lead.
 After the silver ore concentrate is delivered to the customer, a two-month quoting period begins, after which the lowest average monthly price is applied to establish the final selling price.
 Silver ore concentrate sold with discount of 25-35% due to it requires further processing.